-Outpatient care: Services you get for diagnosis or treatment of an illness or injury in an emergency department or outpatient clinic, such as outpatient surgery or observation services.
+Outpatient care (also called hospital outpatient care): Services you get for diagnosis or treatment of an illness or injury in an emergency department or outpatient clinic, such as outpatient surgery or observation services.
 Refer to Chapter 4 for more information.